Lazy-Solutions/AdvancedSceneManager/docs/guides/Common questions.md

 However we recommend to use Callbacks, especially CollectionOpen.
 [Callbacks](Callbacks.md) This is the best way to ensure the active scene has changed.

-If you still wish to do start:
+If you still wish to do start (Example):
 ```c#
 IEnumerator Start()
 {